michalmonday/CSV-Parser-for-Arduino/README.md

 ## Testing
 It was tested with Esp8266.
-`ESP.getFreeHeap()` function was used to check for possible memory leak.
+`ESP.getFreeHeap()` function was used to check for possible memory leaks and to examine memory space efficiency, see [this wiki page](https://github.com/michalmonday/Arduino-CSV-Parser/wiki/Memory-space-efficiency-test) for test details and results.

 ## To do
-Examine how memory space efficient it is (when parsing) and how much memory the code/sketch takes.
+Check how much memory the code/sketch takes.